This document is also available in this non-normative format: diff to previous version

 invalid IRI mapping

-error has been detected and processing is aborted.@id
+error has been detected and processing is aborted.@id.@container member,

 set the container mapping of definition